 Baby Boomers are aging.

-According to the U.S. Department of Health & Human Services, Alzheimer’s disease currently affects 5.4 million Americans (nearly 47 million people worldwide).
+According to the U.S. Department of Health & Human Services, Alzheimer’s disease currently affects 5.4 million Americans (50 million people worldwide).
 With our aging population ballooning, the number of people affected by Alzheimer’s and related dementias is expected to more than triple by 2050.
 Alzheimer’s is the sixth leading cause of death and the only leading cause without prevention, cure or survivors.

 The brain is complicated.

 Scientists have been trying to understand the brain and Alzheimer’s for over 100 years.
 Mapping the brain is extremely expensive and time consuming and while there have been breakthroughs in early detection, we are still far from discovering a cure.
 It now appears that breakthroughs will affect those in the very early stages of the disease.

 While scientists race for breakthroughs, what happens to the millions of people currently living with Alzheimer’s or some form of dementia and those soon to join their ranks?

 This deadly disease, once diagnosed, has an average lifespan of 10 years and has been known to drag on for 20 years and more.
 It is also believed that Alzheimer’s begins decades before diagnosis.